E(n)-equivariant Graph Neural Cellular Automata: Introduction

 The design of collective intelligence, i.e.\ the ability of a group of simple agents to collectively cooperate towards a unifying goal, is a growing area of machine learning research aimed at solving complex tasks through \emph{emergent computation} \citep{ha2022collective}.
 The interest in these techniques stems from their striking similarity to real biological systems—such as insect swarms and bacteria colonies—and from their natural scalability as distributed systems \citep{mitchell2009complexity}.

 Cellular automata (CAs) \citep{von1951general} represent a natural playground for studying collective intelligence and morphogenesis (shape-forming processes), because of their discrete-time and Markovian dynamics \citep{turing1990chemical}.
 CAs are computational models inspired by the biological behaviors of cellular growth.
-As such, they are capable of producing complex emergent \emph{global} dynamics from the iterative, possibly asynchronous application of \emph{localized} transition rules (aka update rules), that can but do not need to have an analytical formulation \citep{adamatzky2010game}.
+As~such, they are capable of producing complex emergent \emph{global} dynamics from the iterative, possibly asynchronous application of \emph{localized} transition rules (a.k.a.\ update rules), that can but do not need to have an analytical formulation \citep{adamatzky2010game}.

 Research on applying neural nets for learning and designing CA rules can be traced back to \citet{wulff1992learning}, with subsequent notable contributions by \citet{elmenreich2011evolving}, \citet{nichele2017neat}, and \citet{gilpin2019cellular}.
 Recently, Neural Cellular Automata (NCAs) have been proposed as CAs with transition rules encoded as—typically light-weight—neural networks.
-They have been successfully applied for designing self-organizing systems for morphogenesis in 2D and 3D \citep{mordvintsev2020growing,sudhakaran2021growing}, image generation and classification \citep{palm2022variational,randazzo2020self}, and reinforcement learning \citep{huang2020one}.
+They have been successfully applied for designing self-organizing systems for morphogenesis in 2D and 3D \citep{mordvintsev2020growing,sudhakaran2021growing}, image generation and classification \citep{palm2022variational,randazzo2020self}, reinforcement learning \citep{huang2020one}, pathfinding and graph-diameter computation \cite{earle2023pathfinding}), and many other subdomains of machine learning.
 This line of work has a common theme: It assumes a fixed discrete geometry for the CA cells, which are typically arranged in $n$-dimensional, equispaced, and oriented lattices.

 Subsequently, \citet{grattarola2021learning} introduced GNCAs (Graph NCAs) by extending NCAs to the general setting of graphs, and showed that Graph Neural Networks are natural and universal engines for learning any desired transition rule.
-However, their formulation does not consider the possible symmetries in the state space, instead relying on a fixed frame of reference even for states representing spatial information like position and velocity.
-Further, their architecture does not allow nodes to have hidden states, which have been proven to be useful for perception and for keeping track of evolution history \citep{mordvintsev2020growing}.
+Their architecture, however, does not allow nodes to have hidden states, which have been proven to be useful for encoding perception and evolution history \citep{mordvintsev2020growing}.
+More crucially, their formulation allows nodes to be \emph{aware of their global locations} and sticks to a \emph{fixed frame of reference}, therefore ignoring the possible symmetries in the state space even for states representing spatial information like position and velocity.